adlerabf/youtube-downloader/readme.md

 This app runs **locally** on your computer.
 It is designed to be simple, fast, and requires minimal setup.
 You only need to install Python and a few libraries.

+In this [link](https://youtubedownloader.streamlit.app/) you can check how the app should look.

 ## Purpose

 I developed this program to help my wife download YouTube videos for personal use.
 It provides a user-friendly solution to quickly download videos in high quality with minimal hassle.